ARM-software/astc-encoder/Docs/FormatOverview.md

 1.0 - which we can then represent in storage using the integer values 0 to 4.

-In the general case we need to be able to efficiently store characters of an alphabet containing N symbols if we choose quantize to N levels.
+In the general case we need to be able to efficiently store characters of an alphabet containing N symbols if we choose to quantize to N levels.
 An N symbol alphabet contains `log2(N)` bits of information per character.
 If we have an alphabet of 5 possible symbols then each character contains ~2.32 bits of information, but simple binary storage would require us to round up to 3 bits.